JanuszTwardak/JanuszTwardak/README.md

 - 👋 Janusz Twardak
-- 👨🏻‍💻 AI Engineer
+- 👨🏻‍💻 AI Engineer in Prediction and Planning for Autonomous Driving team
 - 🎓 (soon) BSc degree in Quantum Engineering
     - Wroclaw University of Science and Technology
     - BSc thesis: *Application of self-supervised machine learning in high energy physics*
-- ⚛️ (old) CERN External Participant to the experiment
+- ⚛️ (former) CERN External Participant to the experiment
     - ATLAS Forward Proton project
 - 📫 twardak.janusz@gmail.com